netgen/local-development-setup/nginx/ssl/README.md

 DNS.66=*.prod.php56.sf
 ```

-**Step 5**: Create RCA certificate (3650 days means it will be valid for 10 years) and private key with your chosen password:
+## 4 Create RCA certificate and private key

+**Note**: 3650 days means the certificate will be valid for 10 years.

+When prompted, use the password you chose previously.

 ```console
 sudo openssl req -x509 -new -days 3650 -keyout root.key -out root.crt -config root.conf
 ```

-**Step 6**: Create server certificate signing request:
+## 5 Create server certificate signing request

 ```console
 sudo openssl req -nodes -new -keyout server.key -out server.csr -config server.conf
 ```

-**Step 7**: Create server certificate and its private key (825 days is maximum allowed end-entity certificate validity), providing your chosen password:
+## 6 Create server certificate and its private key

+**Note**: 825 days is maximum allowed end-entity certificate validity.

+When prompted, use the password you chose previously.

 ```console
 sudo openssl x509 -sha256 -req -days 825 -in server.csr -CA root.crt -CAkey root.key -CAcreateserial -out server.crt -extfile server.conf -extensions x509_ext
 ```

+## 7 Register RCA certificate with the OS

+### 7.1 If using `MacOS`

-**Step 8**: Register RCA certificate with MacOS RCS (System Keychain):
+This will register the created RCA with `MacOS` RCS (System Keychain):

 ```console
 sudo security add-trusted-cert -d -r trustRoot -k /Library/Keychains/System.keychain root.crt
 ```

+## 8 Configure Firefox to use OS RCS

+If you are using Firefox, open `about:config` and set
+`security.enterprise_roots.enabled` configuration option to `true`.
+This will
+make Firefox use OS Root Certificate Store instead of its own implementation.

-## Adding new domains
+# Adding new domains

 If you need a certificate for an additional domain that's not supported by the
 default configuration, edit `server.conf` file and add your domain to the bottom
 of it.
 Then repeat steps 2 and 3 to generate a new server certificate.
 You won't
 need to register it with the RCS, as the RCA certificate stays the same and is
 already registered there.
 Just make sure to restart NGINX so that it becomes
 aware of the new server certificate.

 You can also generate a new server certificate, using your own  configuration